marcus-j-davies/HAP-Router/README.md

  - Attached to a bridge (HAP Router can also act as a Bridge)
  - Exposed as a seperate device.

- If you have Enrolled HAP Router in your HomeKit environment as a bridge, then any devices attached to this Bridge, will be seen when published. else, you enroll the accessory as a separate entity.
+ If you have Enrolled HAP Router in your HomeKit environment as a bridge, then any accessories attached to this Bridge, will be seen when published. else, you enroll the accessory as a separate entity.

 ## Manipulating accessories using non apple devices.